AAShayon/Ans_cli/README.md

    - Option to update existing keys

 The setup process will automatically open the appropriate websites in your browser and guide you through the key creation process.
 You can also choose to enter keys manually if you prefer.

+**Note**: OpenRouter provides completely free access to powerful AI models, making this tool accessible to all students and developers regardless of their budget or hardware setup.

 ## Prerequisites